South Korea: President's confidante detained

 Significant influence

-Choi's family has long held influence over Park, David Kang, Director, Korean Studies Institute at the University of Southern California, said.
+Choi's family has long held influence over Park, said David Kang, director of the Korean Studies Institute at the University of Southern California.

-"The friend's father, Mr Choi, was head of a cult-like religion back in the 70s and began to mentor Ms. Park when she was in her early 20s," he said.
+"The friend's father, (Choi Tae-min), was head of a cultlike religion back in the '70s and began to mentor Ms. Park when she was in her early 20s," he said.
 "So the family has had an extraordinary influence over Park Geun-hye for essentially her entire adult life.

-"It's much more than simply, 'oh she knows this person,' it's deeply intertwined, almost like they're Rasputin and Park Geun-hye is just a puppet."
+"It's much more than simply, 'Oh she knows this person,' it's deeply intertwined, almost like they're Rasputin and Park Geun-hye is just a puppet."

 Protests

-Choi's reappearance in South Korea comes after a restive weekend, with thousands gathering in the capital Saturday night to demand that Park step down, citing her judgment in sharing the classified documents as evidence that she is unfit to continue running the country.
+Choi's reappearance in South Korea comes after a restive weekend, with thousands gathering in the capital Saturday night to demand that Park step down, citing her judgment in sharing classified documents as evidence she is unfit to run the country.

-Police estimated that around 12,000 demonstrators attended the evening protest, according to the country's semi-official Yonhap news agency.
+Police estimated that around 12,000 demonstrators attended the evening protest, according to the semiofficial Yonhap news agency.

 Resignations ordered

-On Friday, Park Geun-hye ordered the resignation of 10 of her senior secretaries -- aides who coordinate policy -- as political turmoil continued to grip the country.
+On Friday, Park Geun-hye ordered the resignation of 10 of her senior secretaries -- aides who coordinate policy -- as political turmoil gripped the country.

-Park is expected to name new secretaries some time this week, according to local media.
+Park is expected to name new secretaries this week, according to local media.

-But, Kang says, the problem doesn't appear to be solvable with a quick cabinet reshuffle.
+But Kang said the problem doesn't appear to be solvable with a quick Cabinet reshuffle.

-"Can she rule, even if she gets rid of the cabinet?
-The cabinet wasn't the problem, she was the problem," he said.
+"Can she rule, even if she gets rid of the Cabinet?
+The Cabinet wasn't the problem; she was the problem," he said.

 Presidential apology

-In a televised presidential apology, Park said Choi looked at "some documents" for a certain period of time after Park took office, but didn't specify what they were.
+In a televised presidential apology, Park said Choi looked at "some documents" for a certain period of time after Park took office but didn't specify what they were.

 "I am shocked and my heart is breaking for causing public concern," Park said in the live telecast.
 "I've done so (shared the documents) out of pure heart so that I could carefully review (the documents)."